ricardojavister/net-core-api/README.md

 # net-core-api
-How to create Apis in .net core
+How to create Apis in .net core by using vscode and Swagger.